PPOLLabGhent/nf_Pipeline_CUTandRUN/README.md

 cd $VSC_SCRATCH
 ```

-2. Upload your definition file
-   Place your Singularity.def file in this location.
+2. Place the Singularity.def file in this location.
 You can create a dedicated subfolder (e.g., Apptainer) to keep things organized:

 ```r
 mkdir -p Apptainer